adil-sultanov/image-to-emoji-bot/README.md

 Go to https://t.me/imagetoemoji_bot and type /start to begin.

 ## How to setup your own bot copy
-Download files and place them in the same folder.
+Download project files and place them in the same folder.
 Install following python libraries:

 ```
 google-cloud-vision
 pyTelegramBotAPI
 requests
 ```

- Change **TOKEN** variable value in _config.py_ to your telegram bot token and run _main.py_.
+Go to https://console.cloud.google.com/.
+Create project, enable API and create credentials.
+Download credentials key file (.json) and place it in the folder with other project files.
+Change values of **Google_credentials_key** and **TOKEN** variables in _config.py_ to your credentials key and telegram bot token, respectively.
+Run _main.py_.

 ## Contacts